scharlau/BDD_Shopping/README.md

 When you start at localhost:3000 you're taken to orders/index which has a dashboard showing total orders by customers.
 (This still needs some rework, but that's for later.
 For now we just want a BDD example to use.)

+## Tests are independent ##
+Tests are run independent of each other, so there is no continuity when testing.
+If you want to build up content to test larger examples, then you need to create it within each scenario.

 ## Do the Work ##

 Work through the three rounds with a partner, or on your own, depending upon your circumstances.
 Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.